Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

 As time has gone on every couple of weeks I will get a glimpse of the happy little lady that I used to know and then she seems to snap back into the moody, emotional, demanding delight that is becoming our norm.
 It then occurred to me that yes, the changes may have been a huge factor but then we are also entering the year of the Three-nager.

 Between the age of three and four, our once easy going toddlers are developing their very own personality with their own likes, dislikes and views on events.
-They are developing a sense that their mind, body and emotions are their very own.
+Your three year old is developing a sense that their mind, body and emotions are their very own.

 While they are beginning to have an understanding of the different emotions they are feeling, they still have little control over them – and are often not much of a fan of discovering that others might feel differently about a certain topic or situation!